 HS is diagnosed based on examination and the presence of these infected glands.
-It’s often broken down into three stages: mild, moderate, and severe.
-This diagnostic system is known as Hurley staging.
 The earlier HS is detected, the sooner you can obtain treatment to help prevent complications.

 Hurley stage 1 is the mildest clinical form of this condition.
 It’s marked by isolated boils that sometimes form in multiples, but without tunnel (sinus tract) formation.
 This stage doesn’t cause widespread abscesses or scarring that more severe HS can.

 Milder cases of HS may be treated with home remedies.
 These include washing with antibacterial soaps, applying warm compresses, avoiding shaving, staying dry, and using antiseptics.
 A doctor may also recommend taking an anti-inflammatory medication.

 Mild HS may also be treated with a topical steroid cream or corticosteroid injections.
 These help to decrease inflammation so that the boils and tracts may decrease in size and severity.
 Left untreated, stage 1 HS will likely develop into stage 2.

 In Hurley stage 2, you may experience more moderate abscesses that may appear in more widespread areas of your body.
 The boils that originally developed under your skin can become further aggravated and break open, producing pus.
 Tract formation is possible in this stage, but it’s minimal compared to stage 3.